In an ideal situation where there is balance and everything is working right and our security into the future is guaranteed, we won’t need leadership.

 This type of bias can lead to hasty decisions that may not be in the best interest of the organization and can cause unintended consequences.

-Leaders should strive to be mindful of their biases and take a more methodical approach to decision-making in order to ensure that their decisions are well thought out and beneficial for all involved.
+Leaders should strive to be mindful of their biases and take a more methodical approach to decision-making to ensure that their decisions are well thought out and beneficial for all involved.

 They also understand that being a leader is a collaborative effort and seek to create an environment where everyone can contribute their unique perspectives and ideas.